-Image processing is always a very instance application while working on embedded platforms.
-It is still a very challenging task.
-To accelerate this image processing applications, Fieldprogrammable gate arrays (FPGAs) offer a suitable platform as a customized hardware to accelerate this.
-The recent image processing algorithms are concentrated on pixel-based modules for simple preprocessing tasks.
-And these tasks are mainly defined using MATLAB.
-This paper deals with the implementation of image/digital captured data into real time hardware using HDLs with the motto of relatively inexpensive and adaptable technology.
+For rigorous computer vision applications for image processing on embedded platforms is still a very challenging task.
+For a customized hardware Field-programmable gate arrays (FPGAs) offer a suitable technology to accelerate image processing.
+Most recent available image processing frameworks are concentrated on pixel-based modules for simple preprocessing tasks which are mainly defined using MATLAB.
+This presented paper deals with the aims to implementation of image/digital data into real time hardware using HDLs with the motto of relatively inexpensive and adaptable technology.
 Thus, it offers modules and interfaces to perform operations and incorporate software defined operations.
-This paper shows the digital image (from any source/formats) can be stored into a memory (RAM/ROM) onto the FPGA and then it can be further processed for larger display devices i.e. on VGA monitors.
+This paper will show to how the digital image (of source/formats) can be stored memory(RAM/ROM) onto the FPGA and how it can be further processed for larger display onto the TV (i.e. VGA).